Naru Nanao: Other

 In 2006, Nanao teamed up with Naoki Hisaya (main writer of Kanon) to produce the original series Sola.
 Nanao provided the original character design for the project which was used as a template for the character design in the Sola anime and manga series.
 In 2007, Nanao started working as the character designer on the reader-participation game Ohime-sama Navigation being serialized in the Japanese bishōjo magazine Dengeki G's Magazine, published by ASCII Media Works.
 She worked with Tryfirst as the character designer on the Nintendo DS visual novel Majo ni Naru (魔女になる。), released in Japan in 2009.
-It was translated into English and released in 2010 by Natsume, under the title Witch's Wish.
+It was translated into English and released in 2010 by Natsume Inc., under the title Witch's Wish.

 Art style

-Before becoming well-known with D.C.: Da Capo, her style of character art at that time was often compared to Misato Mitsumi, another artist known for her work on Comic Party.
+Before becoming well known with D.C.: Da Capo, her style of character art at that time was often compared to Misato Mitsumi, another artist known for her work on Comic Party.
 The similarities between the two artists was often brought up on the Japanese Internet forum 2channel.
 Her characters have large, wide eyes with a certain amount of sharpness, as opposed to being more rounded, which are widely spaced apart on the face.
 A distinct feature often added to her bishōjo characters is the use of long, thin ribbons attached to the hair or clothing.
 Clothing, especially Japanese school uniforms, is often simple in design but very diverse, such as in regard to collars, sleeves, or skirt hems.
 While excelling in female character design, her design for males lacks, which is why when working on a visual novel, character design for the males will be handled by a different person, such as in the case of Ef: A Fairy Tale of the Two, which had male character design provided by 2C Galore.